 How Self-Employed Freelancers Can Get Approved for a Rental Apartment in NYC

 If you are part of the thriving self-employed workforce, you might find it easy to rent a desk at stylish co-working spaces.
-However, securing a living space in that neighborhood could prove to be far more challenging.
+However, securing a living area in that neighborhood could be far more challenging.

 Landlords may be hesitant due to the unpredictable nature of your income.
-After all, they typically prefer a straightforward letter of employment as proof of financial stability.
+After all, they typically prefer a straightforward employment letter as proof of financial stability.
 Moreover, the entrepreneurial aspect of your work might involve credit card debt and loans, which could negatively impact your credit score.
-This, as we'll see, is a crucial factor when it comes to renting an apartment in Gotham.
+As we'll see, this is a crucial factor when renting an apartment in Gotham.

-But don't lose hope or start contemplating overnight stays at your co-working cubicle just yet.
-We're here to guide you through the process of preparing for your apartment search and offer strategies to enhance your chances of securing your dream home in Gotham.
+But don't lose hope or start contemplating overnight stays at your co-working cubicle.
+We're here to guide you through preparing for your apartment search and offer strategies to enhance your chances of securing your dream home in Gotham.

 What Freelancers Can Do to Get Approved For an Apartment

-- Unlike employed renters, freelancers need to provide extra paperwork to prove that they can consistently make an income that qualifies.
+• Unlike employed renters, freelancers must provide extra paperwork to prove they can consistently make an income that qualifies.

-- If you're having difficulty getting qualified, you should try to work with a smaller landlord who may be more understanding of your situation.
+• If you're having difficulty getting qualified, you should try to work with a smaller landlord who may understand your situation better.

 Know Your Credit Report

 Your credit score is the first thing any landlord will look at in judging your candidacy.
-If your credit score is below 650, you’re going to have a tough time renting an apartment in NYC without a guarantor.
+If your credit score is below 650, you’ll have a tough time renting an apartment in NYC without a guarantor.

 Your credit report tells the landlord if you are someone who pays their bills on time.